brown-band/website/pages/scripts/2016-2017/fall/princeton.md

 Princeton: But you never gave in, never acknowledged my needs and my desires.
 It was always about you having it any way you want it.

-:sd[Bands form finger pointing at brown and play "Anyway You Want It."]
+:sd[Bands form finger pointing at brown and play “Anyway You Want It.”]

 **Brown: Well, it’s not like you’ve been such a piece of cake yourself.
 Don’t think I don’t know you’ve been hanging out and playing in your fountain with those other bands!
 And everyone’s been talking about what happened in Hanover!
 You may not remember, but we made promises and those promises mean something.
 I guess for you, they did mean something, but then you went and broke our heart.
 My mother always warned me that a Tiger would cheat, but I wanted to believe she was wrong.
 And even before that, it was like you weren’t even here anymore.
 I got a brand new blazer and you didn’t even notice!
 You were someone I trusted, but then you became a stranger.
 Now you’re just an unrecognizable brown-eyed tiger to me.**

-:sd[Bands form angry face where Brown is the features while Brown plays "Brown-Eyed Girl"]
+:sd[Bands form angry face where Brown is the features while Brown plays “Brown-Eyed Girl”]

 Princeton: This long distance is just really impossible.
 I barely even remember what your voice sounds like since all you ever do is write me letters instead of picking up the phone.
 This is no way to live out a marriage.
 I mean look at us.
 We see each other what?
 Twice?
 Maybe 3 times a year?
 We’re hardly even corpses of the people we used to be.
 You don’t even make an effort to come over anymore.
 And when you do, you’re always the same beige drabby dull person.
 Where is the vivacious vibrance you used to be consumed with?
 Everything to do with you begins and ends with the same sour note.
 This is not living, and definitely not loving.
 How did our relationship devolve to such an awfully bad romance?

-:sd[Bands form 2 sides of a heart which then breaks while Princeton plays "Bad Romance"]
+:sd[Bands form 2 sides of a heart which then breaks while Princeton plays “Bad Romance”]

 **Brown: I guess we both have our problems.
 Where did we even go wrong?**